Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 She sighed again, turned and gave him a forgiving kiss.
 "Let me… think," she said.

-"I...Okay.
-Uh, I’m...gonna take a shower."
+"I...
+Okay.
+Uh, I’m... gonna take a shower."
 Julian cleared his throat and climbed out of the bunk too.

 He made it a cold one and scrubbed his face hard as he thought.